emehrkay/gizmo/README.md

 ### Entities

 A [graph](http://en.wikipedia.org/wiki/Graph_(mathematics)) is defined as a representation of a set of objects where some pairs of objects are connected by links.
-The objects are commonly refered to as nodes or vertices and links as edges.
+The objects are commonly referred to as nodes or vertices and links as edges.
 Vertices are your objects and edges are the connections between your objects.

 Gizmo's entity module contians definitions for `Vertex` and `Edge` objects.
 You will extend these to create custom model definitions or you can use the `GenericVertex` for vertices and `GenericEdge` for edges.